-Kentucky meets this goal in part.
-The state should further expand its use of meaningful, objective data, including ensuring that programs are reporting pass rates for individuals entering student teaching, not program completers, for the former is now the requirement under the 2008 reauthorization of the Higher Education Act.
+Maine does not meet this goal.
+To generate the hard, objective data needed to hold programs accountable, the state should make objective outcomes the focus of its teacher preparation program approval process and establish precise standards for program performance that are more useful for accountability purposes.
+At a minimum, the state should ensure that programs are reporting pass rates for individuals entering student teaching, not program completers, for the former is now the requirement under the 2008 reauthorization of the Higher Education Act.
 It is also a method that will not mask the number of individuals the program was unable to properly prepare.

-Additionally, Kentucky should consider collecting specific objective data to create a more comprehensive index of program performance.
-NCTQ recommends evaluation results from first and/or second year of teaching; academic achievement gains of students taught by the programs' graduates, averaged over the first three years of teaching, and five-year retention rates of graduates in the teaching profession.
-To hold these programs accountable, the state should then establish the minimum standard of performance for each of these categories of data, including raising the minimum pass rate on its licensing test.
+Maine should also collect meaningful, objective data to create a more comprehensive index of program performance.
+NCTQ recommends the utilization of average raw scores of graduates on licensing tests (including basic skills, subject matter and professional knowledge tests); satisfaction ratings (by school principals and teacher supervisors) of programs' student teachers, using a standardized form to permit program comparison; evaluation results from first and/or second year of teaching; academic achievement gains of students taught by the programs' graduates, averaged over the first three years of teaching; and five-year retention rates of graduates in the teaching profession.
+To hold these programs accountable, the state should then establish the minimum standard of performance for each of these categories of data.
 Programs that do not meet the standard, after due process, should be shut down.